Hong Kong: Thousands of protesters demand 'real autonomy' | DW | 02.11.2019

 Fresh protests began in Hong Kong on Saturday amid concerns that Beijing plans to tighten its control in the territory.
 Over 3,000 gathered in Victoria Park, a place where vigils and demonstrations are often held.

-Reuters news agency reported that tear gas had been released and a dozen rounds fired by police to quell the protest, which authorities said did not have official police permission to take place.
+Police released tear gas into the crowd and fired a dozen rounds to quell the protest, which authorities said did not have official police permission to take place.

 "The entire government is being controlled by the central government now, so we have to come out to protect the freedoms we deserve," a 17-year-old protester told the AFP news agency.